bytealche/Datawarehouse/README.md

 ## Data Modeling and the ETL Pipeline / Medallion Architecture

 Data modeling defines the *target structure* for the Gold layer.
-The ETL pipelines ([Chapter 2: ETL Pipelines](#etl-pipelines)), specifically the ones moving data from Silver to Gold within the [Medallion Architecture (Layers)](#medallion-architecture-layers), are responsible for building and loading these dimension and fact tables.
+The ETL pipelines ([ETL Pipelines](#etl-pipelines)), specifically the ones moving data from Silver to Gold within the [Medallion Architecture (Layers)](#medallion-architecture-layers), are responsible for building and loading these dimension and fact tables.

 ```mermaid
 graph LR